-2.39 4-note Brackets in a 3/4 Tune
+G. Four-quarter Brackets in a 3/4 Tune

-A 4-note bracket fits four quarters into a 3/4 bar.
-The example below shows 4-note brackets.
-You can also put 8th-notes anywhere in the bracket.
+A 4-quarter bracket fits the value of four quarter-notes into a 3/4 bar.
+You can put 8th-notes anywhere in the bracket, as long as the total value is four quarters.
+This example shows sample 4-note and 8-note brackets.

-Example 2.39a - 4-note brackets in 3/4
+Example G - 4-note brackets in 3/4